Saman-jafari/DockerLamp/README.md

 ### Redis

-Use Redis for backend cache system for Drupal.
+Use Redis for backend cache system.

 Use to connect to Redis **redis** instead *localhost* and port *6379*.